 Flooding on Jekyll Island can be caused by severe weather, including tropical storms and hurricanes and it’s important to be prepared in the event flooding impacts your property.
 The areas most prone to flooding are along the beach and marshes.
 Floodwaters can cover streets up to two or three feet deep and can come with little warning.

 Please take heed of any storm and hurricane warnings on Jekyll Island.
 Download our Flood Preparedness Pamphlet for information on how to protect your property.
 For a base elevation certification, contact the Conservation Land Manager at 912.635.4137.

 Below are links for more information:

 Police protection is provided by the Georgia State Patrol.
 The patrol post is located adjacent to the Guest Information Center at 901 Downing Musgrove Parkway.
-Always dial 911 for emergencies and tell the dispatcher that you are on Jekyll Island.
+Always dial 911 for emergencies.
 Non-emergency calls can be made by calling 912.635.2303.

 Jekyll Island is a recognized Firewise Community.
 The Firewise Communities Program encourages local solutions for safety by involving homeowners in taking individual responsibility for preparing their homes from the risk of wildfire.
 The program provides resources to help homeowners learn how to adapt to living with wildfire and encourages neighbors to work together to take action now to prevent losses.